 Jannine Mohr is one of ten attorneys working for the Office of the General Counsel for the Colorado State University System.
 She received a Bachelor of Arts degree from Colorado State University and a Juris Doctor from the University of Denver Sturm College of Law.
 Prior to serving as university counsel, Ms. Mohr was a law clerk for the Honorable Barry Ted Moskowitz in the United States District Court for the Southern District of California.
 Following her clerkship, she worked in Denver as an attorney in private practice for several years.

 Ms. Mohr taught the Law in Student Affairs course in the Student Affairs in Higher Education (SAHE) program at CSU from fall 2008 to spring 2019.
 She was nominated by SAHE students for the 2014 College of Health and Human Sciences Best Teacher Award.
 In 2018, Ms. Mohr was the recipient of the Dean’s Recognition Award from the College of Natural Sciences.
 Ms. Mohr has presented on various legal topics both nationally and internationally.
 Prior to becoming an attorney, Ms. Mohr was a United States Senate staff member.
 In 2011 and 2015, she was appointed by Colorado Gov. John Hickenlooper to serve on the Colorado Limited Gaming Control Commission where she served as Vice-Chair from 2012 to 2018 and Chair from 2018 to 2019.

-Vice President for Diversity
+Vice President for Engagement and Extension